What is Behavioral Segmentation?

 Add benefits to your product like good taste, good flavor, health benefits, attractive packaging, low cost, adequate information on how to use the product, etc.

 The market can also be segmented based on the behaviors consumers show while making purchase decisions.
-This helps you to understand that in what stage the customer is now when intreating with you and what behavior he is showing.
+This helps you to understand that in what stage the customer is now interacting with you and what behavior he is showing.

 Generally, consumers buying behaviors are categorized into four categories.